-This middle-grade story revolves around Jaime, who is being punished with community service hours at the library for the summer after she did something wrong in school.
+The story revolves around Jaime who, after doing something bad at school, is doing community service hours at the library for the summer.
 Jaime is reluctant to volunteer at first but quickly grows to love the staff and regulars at the library.
 I adored this charming tale and so did my kids.
 This is one of the books for 11-year-olds that adults will love too!

 Fantasy Books about Libraries